What will happen if the Product Owner is not available during sprint?

 Potential review of the timeline, budget, product capabilities, the market for upcoming increments or anticipated product functionalities, target delivery dates, and such could not be done without the Product Owner.
 Their presence is very much important to discuss the current state of the Product Backlog and the target delivery dates.

-Sprint Retrospective is a formal opportunity for the entire Scrum Team to inspect, adapt, and to create a plan for improvement.
-If the absence of Product Owner created impediments to the Development Team in terms of coming up with a “done” Product Increment, this is where it will be discussed and improvement plans shall be made.
+Sprint Retrospective is a formal opportunity for the entire Scrum Team to inspect, adapt, and create a plan for improvement.
+If the absence of a Product Owner created impediments to the Development Team in terms of coming up with a “done” Product Increment, this is where it will be discussed and improvement plans shall be made.

 So, when a Product Owner is not available during the Sprint, it is one of the great impediments.
-It will certainly affect the ability of the Development Team to come with a “done” product increment.
+It will certainly affect the ability of the Development Team to come up with a “done” product increment.
 If there is no Product Increment at the end of the Sprint, then the Sprint Goal cannot be reached.
 One leads to another and eventually, nothing can be achieved in the Sprint.